Abstracting Persistent Storage Across Environments With LINBIT SDS

 Using LINSTOR to abstract away the differences in environment specific block storage means you remain in control of your data, both in terms of how and where it’s used.
 The need for creating and maintaining separate strategies to account for differences in cloud-provided block storage can be minimized by layering LINSTOR on top of your environment specific storage.

 Multi-cloud seems to be the new standard for cloud computing, and being able to move storage between clusters will be a challenge your organization will likely face sooner than later.
-If you have experienced and solved this already with or without LINSTOR, let me know how you tackled your data migration by reaching out in LINBIT’s community Slack channel.
+If you have experienced and solved this already with or without LINSTOR, let me know how you tackled your data migration by reaching out using LINBIT’s community forums.

 Matt Kereczman